 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Sema4, Medtronic, Palantir, and Fulgent and Encourages Investors to Contact the Firm

-NEW YORK, Oct.
-02, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Sema4 Holdings Corp.
-SMFR SMFRW))), Medtronic PLC MDT, Palantir Technologies, Inc. PLTR, and Fulgent Genetics, Inc. FLGT.
+/EIN News/ -- NEW YORK, Oct.
+06, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Sema4 Holdings Corp.
+(NASDAQ: SMFR, SMFRW), Medtronic PLC (NYSE: MDT), Palantir Technologies, Inc. (NYSE: PLTR), and Fulgent Genetics, Inc. (NASDAQ: FLGT).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: March 14, 2022 – August 15, 2022